-In a recent post for this website, Frank Barrow described adiabatic processes involving ‘parcels’ of air rising through the atmosphere.
-These ‘parcels’ are subject to decreasing pressure as they ascend and adiabatic cooling results.
+In a recent post, Frank Barrow described adiabatic processes involving ‘parcels’ of air rising through the atmosphere.
+These ‘parcels’ are subject to decreasing pressure as they ascend, and adiabatic cooling results.
 The rate of cooling is known as the adiabatic lapse rate.
 Warm air is less dense than cold air.
-Therefore, if the air ‘parcel’ cools to a lower temperature than that of the surrounding air it has risen into, it will stop rising.
-Any cloud which may have formed inside the ‘parcel’ during the adiabatic cooling process will be of limited vertical extent as shown in Image 1.
+Therefore, if the air ‘parcel’ cools to a lower temperature than the surrounding air it has risen into, it will stop rising.
+Any cloud which may have formed inside the ‘parcel’ during the adiabatic cooling process will be of limited vertical extent, as shown in Image 1.

 Image 1: Graph of height against temperature in a stable situation with a temperature inversion (a layer in which the atmosphere warms with height).
-The air ‘parcel’ starts off warmer than the atmosphere at low levels and therefore it rises.
+The air ‘parcel’ starts warmer than the atmosphere at low levels, and therefore it rises.
 However, it becomes cooler than the atmosphere above the level where the lines intersect.
-Therefore, it stops rising at that point.
+Consequently, it stops rising at that point.
 If the ‘parcel’ has cooled enough to enable condensation to occur (at the condensation level), only clouds of limited depth result.

-However, if the air into which the ‘parcel’ has risen turns out to be colder than the ‘parcel’ itself, in spite of its adiabatic cooling, it will continue to rise more strongly.
-Any cloud formed in this situation will have a marked vertical extent, as in Image 2.
+However, if the air into which the ‘parcel’ has risen turns out to be colder than the ‘parcel’ itself, despite its adiabatic cooling, it will continue to rise more strongly.
+Consequently, any cloud formed in this situation will have a marked vertical extent, as in Image 2.

 There are several mechanisms by which air can be encouraged to start rising.
 These include:

-- Heating from below: If air is located over a surface which is warmer than it is, then it will be heated by the surface.
-This will make it less dense and it will start to rise
+- Heating from below: If air is located over a surface which is warmer than it is, it will be heated by the surface.
+This will make it less dense, and it will start to rise

 - Convergence: If two air flows meet from different directions, then one may be forced to rise over the other